aglines/image_processing/README.md

 - watermarked copy erases metadata
 - watermarked copy saved to a diff folder for other processing (TBD)
 - basic exception handling
+- basic logging committed to test branch

 # TO DO
+- logging - need better exception handling in watermark not found
-- logging
+- logging - logs aren't showing levels below error
+- shorten basefile name to human-readable lengths (basefile name can incl prompt info which maxes out filename limits)
-- save dimensions along with saved filename
+- save dimensions into saved filename
 - some formal tests
 - save metadata of each file somewhere so I can keep track of the prompt used to create it